The following Property Q&A provides comprehensive and up to date legal information covering:

 The Energy Performance of Buildings (England and Wales) Regulations 2012 (EPC Regs 2012), SI 2012/3118, reg 6 provides that where a building is to be sold or let, a valid energy performance certificate (EPC) must be made available.

-Guidance produced by the Ministry of Housing, Communities and Local Government in respect of EPCs for the construction, sale and let of non-dwellings (the EPC guidance for non-dwellings, (Ch 3) states that the duties in respect of providing an EPC during the sale or renting process (ie under EPC Regs 2012, SI 2012/3118, reg 6) do not apply to lease renewals (see Chapter 3 of the EPC guidance for non-dwellings).
+Guidance produced by the Department for Levelling Up, Housing and Communities in respect of EPCs for the construction, sale and let of non-dwellings (the EPC guidance for non-dwellings, (Ch 3) states that the duties in respect of providing an EPC during the sale or renting process (ie under EPC Regs 2012, SI 2012/3118, reg 6) do not apply to lease renewals (see Chapter 3 of the EPC guidance for non-dwellings).

 However, the Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 (MEES Regs 2015), SI 2015/962, reg 27 provides that:

 from 1 April 2018, a landlord must not let sub-standard non-domestic private rented (NDPR) property (MEES Regs 2015, SI 2015/962, reg 27(2)(a))

 Free trials are only available to individuals based in the UK

 Complete all the fields above to proceed to the next step.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.